scptre/sspi-client/README.md

 # Client Side SSPI Authentication Module.

+## Fork Overview

+The [sspi-client module](https://github.com/tvrprasad/sspi-client) does not support NodeJS versions greater than 11. i.e. Due to build errors such as

+> error C2660: 'v8::Value::BooleanValue': function does not take 0 arguments

+These APIs had been marked as depreciated and were removed in NodeJS 12.
+This fork allows the [sspi-client module](https://github.com/tvrprasad/sspi-client) to support the newer (and older) versions of NodeJS.
+It has been verified against NodeJS versions

+* 14.2.0
+* 12.16.3
+* 10.19.0

+A [pull request](https://github.com/tvrprasad/sspi-client/pull/44) against the original module was created to support the latest releases.
+But no response was received and it appears that module is no longer maintained.

 ## Overview
 SSPI is a Microsoft specific API that may be used by applications for authenticated communications.
 This allows an application to use various